 Jon Cho-Polizzi is a doctoral candidate in the joint PhD program in Medieval Studies and German Literature and Culture.
 He is also a concurrent MA student in UC Berkeley's Program in Folklore.
 He received his BA in German Literature and European History from UC Santa Cruz and his MA in Übersetzungswissenschaft from Ruprecht-Karls-Universität Heidelberg.
-In between his studies he has taught at several public and private schools, as well as traveled extensively in Europe, Asia, and Latin America.
-His interests span from the medieval to the contemporary and include migration, cultural history, multilingualism, and literary translation.
-His research examines the role of outsiders and the rural village in German-language literature and their implications for wider identity formation.
+In between his studies he has taught at several public and private schools, worked as a freelance translator, as well as traveled extensively in Europe, Asia, and Latin America.
+His dissertation, titled "A Different Village: Towards a Poetics of Multilocationality" examines the intersections of migration narratives with literary representations of rural life in the 19th, 20th, and 21st century.
 He is also the managing editor of TRANSIT: A Journal of Travel, Migration, and Multiculturalism in the German-speaking World and a contributor to the Multicultural Germany Project.
 In his spare time he enjoys alpine mountaineering, scuba diving, and Käsespätzle.